SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/6_setup_ea_html5_booster.md

 3. **Option 3 - Booster Warning**

-    In case, you do not have the Continuous Integration & Delivery Application, you will get a warning, which you can ignore.
+    In case you do not have the Continuous Integration & Delivery Application, you will get a warning, which you can ignore.
 It is optional for this mission.

     ![](images/2_ea_6_booster_warning.png)